Sebastian-Sonne/playfair-project/README.md

 3. **Explore or Adapt:** Delve into any of the classes and adapt them to suit your specific use case or explore the existing functionality.

 Feel free to choose the path that aligns with your goals, whether it's tackling the challenge or leveraging the solution for other purposes.
-Happy coding!

 ## How to Contribute: ##
 Contributions are welcome!
 Whether you're a student looking to improve existing features or an experienced developer suggesting enhancements, your input is valuable.